Gotta Go Solo

 "Gotta Go Solo" is a song recorded by American singer Patti LaBelle featuring Ronald Isley.
 It was written by LaBelle, Gordon Chambers, and Troy Taylor, while production was helmed by Chambers and Taylor.
 "Gotta Go Solo" was released as a standalone single in 2004 and later included as a bonus track on the Japanese edition of her 2005 studio album Classic Moments.
-It peaked at number one on the US Adult R&B Songs.
+It peaked at number one on the US Adult R&B Songs chart.